levizwannah/php-markup/readme.md

 ## HTML Elements
 The library is agnostic to html elements, only defining few functions that cannot be made HTML elements.
 Everything you write is taken as a markup element.
 For example, `pm::random(id: '1')` will create an element `<random id='1' />`.
 Therefore, you can do wonders here.
 However, few functions won't return elements.
 They are as follows:
-1. make -- makes a component
+1. component -- makes a component
 2. removeComponent -- remove a component
 3. children -- parses children
 4. exec -- executes a function